 Frequently asked questions

-Pay structures, also called salary structures, are organized levels, or grades, of employee salaries divided by job type.
-Pay structures typically incorporate salary ranges for each pay grade, which is bracketed by a minimum and maximum salary amount.
+- Pay structures, also known as salary structures, are organized levels or grades of employee salaries divided by job type.
+These structures typically incorporate salary ranges for each pay grade, which are bracketed by a minimum and maximum salary amount.

-A pay structure creates a basis for pay decisions and allocation.
-Understanding where your employees fit against the pay structure – within, above, or below the band – informs your pay decisions and allows for effective allocation of pay budgets.
-If not always saving you money, it ensures you get the most value from it.
+- A pay structure provides a foundation for making pay decisions and allocations.
+Understanding where your employees fit within the pay structure – whether they are within, above, or below the band – informs your pay decisions and allows for effective allocation of pay budgets.
+Even if it doesn't always save you money, it ensures you get the most value from it.

 - How do you set up a pay structure?